SwapnaliPatil5/Assignment-os-1/README.md

 # Assignment-os-1
 Concepts of Operating System
+Problem 1: Read the instructions carefully and answer accordingly.
+If there is any need to insert some data then do that as well.

 a) Navigate and List:
 a.
 Start by navigating to your home directory and list its contents.
 Then, move into a directory named "LinuxAssignment" if it exists; otherwise, create it.